ikunetwork/WhitePaper/README.md

 Smarts contracts bypass the middle man, allowing for research and clinical trial data to be directly monetized, as opposed to the current industry strategy which is indirect: research --> patent --> company --> sell equity in company.
 Direct monetization of data is the foundation of Bitcoin and cryptoassets - providing globally liquid and accessible markets to anyone with internet.
 IKU's mission is to bring this model to biotech research dramatically decreasing barriers to entry,  allowing (i) researchers and other learned persons to maximize scientific objectives by directly engaging p2p markets, (ii) anyone with internet access to participate and (iii) the realization of global supply and demand of medical science as opposed to a few centralized entities with their own private interests.

-Figure E further illustrates the benefits of the IKU data approach as opposed to the current, patent system:
+Figure F further illustrates the benefits of the IKU data approach as opposed to the current, patent system:

-**Figure E: IKU vs. Currenty Industry**
+**Figure F: IKU vs. Currenty Industry**

 ![IKU vs. Currenty Industry](https://github.com/ikunetwork/WhitePaper/raw/master/IKU-vs-Current-Industry.png)